esprfid/esp-rfid/README.md

 ## Donations
 If this project helps you in a way, you can buy me a beer.
-PayPal is not allowed in my country (what a shame) you can donate via Bitcoin however, to this address: 166XWuSAmGAurR7jvS3Nui65QkKKKcsr8R
+PayPal is not allowed in my country (what a shame)
+You can donate via Bitcoin Cash however, to this address:
+(only Bitcoin Cash, do not send legacy Bitcoin coins to this address) 1F94BCWahzKw56dpg6zMCcEGcTHJcA8XTB

+Also you can make a donation to the ESP-RFID community with [Bountysource](https://salt.bountysource.com/teams/esp-rfid)